simon-mauras/stable-matchings/Lattice/README.md

 * Then open the file `result/index.html` with a web browser (for example Firefox).
 With some web browsers (for example Google Chrome), the animation won't work if the html is opened in local, without an http request.
-To solve this issue, start a http server (for example "python3 -m http.server") and access the page at http://localhost.
+To solve this issue, start a http server (for example `python3 -m http.server`) and access the page at `http://localhost`.